Justin Francis (American football)

-Justin Francis (born February 8, 1989), is an American former football defensive end.
-He played college football for Rutgers and went un-drafted in the 2012 NFL draft.
-He was later signed in 2012 as a free agent with the New England Patriots.
+Justin Francis (born February 8, 1989), is an American former professional football player who was a defensive end for the New England Patriots of the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights and went un-drafted in the 2012 NFL draft.
+He was later signed in 2012 as a free agent with the Patriots.